Is Dallas International University accredited?

 ‘Term day’ is counted per business day including the first day of the term.

 Can I get a refund if I drop a course?

 Refund for Dropping Course(s)

-A student will receive a full refund of tuition and fees for any course dropped prior to the end of the first day of class.
-For a credit course dropped after the first day of class, the student will receive a refund of tuition only on the following scale (calculated separately for each course):
+A student will receive a refund for any course dropped according to the following scale (calculated separately for each course):

 Dropping coursework may result in ineligibility for financial aid (if full-time enrollment is required).
 In that case, the student would be liable for repayment of tuition covered by scholarships.
 Under extraordinary circumstances, students may bring special requests for refunds to the Dean of Students for consideration.

 What textbooks do I need?

-- Click on the link located near the top of the Campus Café Home Page screen.
+- Click on the ‘Textbook List’ tile located near the bottom of the Campus Café Home Page screen.

-- This will link you to the Dallas International textbook listing for the upcoming term.
+- This will link you to the DIU textbook listing for the upcoming term.
 Be sure to purchase the correct edition of each required textbook.

-NOTE: Dallas International does not have a bookstore so you will need to purchase these textbooks online before your classes begin.
+NOTE: DIU does not have a bookstore so you will need to purchase these textbooks online before your classes begin.